Deploy Odoo 19 on Ubuntu 24.04 with PostgreSQL, Nginx, and DeployHQ

 1. Prerequisites

-Before starting the deployment, ensure you have:
+Before starting the deployment, make sure you have:

-• 2 CPU cores
+• Minimum 4 GB RAM and 2 CPU cores

-• A DeployHQ account for automated deployments
+• A DeployHQ account for automated Git-based deployments

 2. Initial Server Setup